 If you want to use motion sensor light switches at home but don’t know where is the most appropriate places to use them.
 Here are some home application recommendations.

-Bathroom is one of the best places in your home for motion sensor light switches.
+The bathroom is one of the best places in your home for motion sensor light switches.
 In fact, we’d suggest every reader install a motion sensor light switch at least in your bathroom.

 People would frequently need to use the bathroom at night, with a motion sensor switch, the light will turn on for you for convenience and safety.